 In Dark Mode, Office 365 will invert your background colors, but it won’t invert the fill color in the VML.
 So you end up with buttons that look like this:

-There is a fix for this: Make sure to use the RGBA value for the background color on the <a> tag for your button, like so:
+To fix this this: Make sure to use the RGBA value for the background color on the <a> tag for your button, like so:

 <div> <!--[if mso]> <v:roundrect xmlns:v="urn:schemas-microsoft-com:vml" xmlns:w="urn:schemas-microsoft-com:office:word" rel="noopener" target="_blank" href="http://" style="height:50px;v-text-anchor:middle;width:170px;" arcsize="10%" stroke="f" fillcolor="#1F7F4C"> <w:anchorlock/> <center> <![endif]--> <a rel="noopener" target="_blank" href="http://litmus.com" style="background-color:rgba(31, 127, 76,1);border-radius:5px;color:#ffffff;display:inline-block;font-size: 18px; font-family: Helvetica, Arial, sans-serif;font-weight:bold;line-height:50px;text-align:center;text-decoration:none;width:170px;-webkit-text-size-adjust:none;">I am a button →</a> <!--[if mso]> </center> </v:roundrect> <![endif]--> </div>

 The RGBA value as a background color isn’t supported in Outlook, so it falls back to the VML color.
 Thanks to Wilbert Heinen for this fix!
 As we can’t control the font color in Dark Mode in Outlook, if you’re going to use this button, make sure your color choices account for accessibility when your font color is reversed as well.
-(The example we used is a good example of what colors not to use.)
+(This example shows what colors not to use.)